AmlanMishra2004/eDNA/README.md

 # Summary
 Identifies DNA sequences's species using a CNN.
 Based off the skeleton of Jon Donnely's code, as well as functions from ETH Zurich's research paper "Applying convolutional neural networks to speed up environmental DNA annotation in a highly diverse ecosystem".
+Some code for the baselines was taken from Rose Gurung.

 ## What's What
 ### ./datasets (to download)